TheoMakaurii/nutrition-journal-server/README.md

 #

 #
 --Please feel free to clone this git repository to your machine!
-Once the code has been cloned, just run the command 'npm install' to install the necessary dependancies/ libraries and then run 'npm start' to compile to code to your browser!
+Once the code has been cloned, just run the command `npm install` to install the necessary dependancies/ libraries and then run `npm start` to compile to code to your browser!
 Happy hacking!